cncf/glossary/content/en/service-mesh.md

 Service meshes address this new set of challenges by managing traffic (i.e., communication) between services and adding [reliability](/reliability/), [observability](/observability/), and security features uniformly across all services.

-### Implementation Models

-The traditional [Sidecar Container](/sidecar-container/) model deploys a dedicated proxy alongside each microservice instance in its pod, handling L3–L7 functions on a per-service basis​.
-In this approach, every service instance carries its own proxy, which adds CPU/memory overhead and operational complexity as the mesh scales

-Where by contrast, Sidecarless Service Mesh rethinks the architecture by removing the need to run proxy containers alongside each service.
-Instead, it shifts the traffic control responsibilities to a centralized system operating at the host level, typically by leveraging powerful kernel technologies such as [eBPF](/ebpf/) (extended Berkeley Packet Filter).

 ## Problem it addresses

 Having moved to a microservices architecture, engineers are now dealing with hundreds,